puppetlabs/puppet-docs/source/puppet/3.7/reference/experiments_cfacter.markdown

 Installing Native Facter
 -----

-We don't yet have packages available for Native Facter, so to try it out, you'll need to build the package and then install it.
+We don't yet have release packages for Native Facter, but we do have nightly builds available.
 The project's [README][cfacter_readme] has the most current information about packaging and installation for various systems.
+For information on our nightly builds, see [Using the Nightly Repos](https://docs.puppetlabs.com/guides/puppetlabs_package_repositories.html#using-the-nightly-repos).
+Release packages will be available with Native Facter 0.3.0.

 Enabling Native Facter
 -----